codecademy-engineering/intermediate-go-training-2023/4_Methods_and_Factories/instructions.md

 1. Create a SquirrelHandler struct with a field to keep a slice of all the squirrels.

 2. Add a method on the struct called `GetAll` which takes the gin context as an arg.
-This method should accesses the squirrel data housed in the struct and return the same JSON response as before with the list of all squirrels.
+This method should accesses the squirrel data housed in the struct instance and return the same JSON response as before with the list of all squirrels.

 3. Add another method to the SquirrelHandler struct called `GetByID` that reads an "id" from the gin context.
 This method should find the squirrel with the matching id and include it in a 200 response.
-If no matching squirrel is found, a `nil` should be given with a 404 response.
+If no matching squirrel is found, a `{"message": "squirrel not found"}` response should be given with a 404 status code.

 4. Create a factory func that reads and unmarshals the squirrel data and creates a new instance of the SquirrelHandler struct containing the slice of Squirrels.
 This factory should panic